Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 with the polar velocity dispersion $\sigma^2_\theta$, the azimuthal velocity dispersion $\sigma^2_\phi$, and the radial velocity dispersion $\sigma^2_r$.
 The results are displayed in Fig.~\ref{fig:anisotropy}.
-For $t=0$ the velocity distribution is isotropic at all radii ($\beta = 0$) but increases at later times at the larger radii beyond the inner density core.
-Here, radial motion becomes more pronounced.
-In the context of SIDM this has been previously pointed out by \cite{Gurian_2025}.
+For $t=0$ the velocity distribution is isotropic at all radii ($\beta = 0$), but increases at later times at the larger radii beyond the inner density core.
+Here, the radial motion becomes more pronounced (see also \cite{Gurian_2025}).
+We note that at the largest radii shown in Fig.~\ref{fig:anisotropy}, the anisotropy increases.
+This might be a consequence of the particles moving radially outwards becoming more dominant as the density decreases strongly with radius ($\rho \propto r^{-3}$).
+In addition, the collision rate is low at those radii, and the self-interactions do not efficiently isotropise the velocity distribution.